Using JWST transits and occultations to determine $\sim1\%$ stellar radii and temperatures of low-mass stars: Discussion

 The expected precision in \rhostar \ can be computed with the equation from \citet{Stevens:2018},

-where $Q \equiv \sqrt{\Gamma \tfwhm}\delta/\sigma$, $\theta \equiv \tau/\tfwhm$, $\sigma$ is the point measurement error at the data sampling rate $\Gamma$, $\delta$ is the transit depth, $\tau$ is the ingress/egress time, and \tfwhm \ is the duration of the transit from mid ingress to mid egress.
+where $Q \equiv \sqrt{\Gamma \tfwhm}\delta/\sigma$, $\theta \equiv \tau/\tfwhm$, $\sigma$ is the point measurement error at the data sampling rate $\Gamma$, $\delta$ is the transit depth, $\tau$ is the ingress/egress time, and \tfwhm \ is the duration of the transit from mid-ingress to mid-egress.
 This calculation ignores the contribution from limb darkening and eccentricity and should be treated as a rough guide, but for reference, our predicted 1.5\% precision of \rhostar \ for \thisstar \ is reasonably close to the \gjrhostarerr\% precision achieved above.

-While we included ground based transits from 2012 and RVs for our fit of \thisstar, it was not necessary for this method of determining a precise \rstar \ and \teff.
-We only did that to provide a new, definitive reference for \thisstar \ that incorporates the best knowledge of the planetary mass and period as possible.
+While we included ground-based transits from 2012 and radial velocities (RVs) for our fit of \thisstar, it was not necessary for this method of determining a precise \rstar \ and \teff.
+We only did that to provide a new, definitive reference for \thisstar \ that incorporates the best knowledge of the planetary mass and period possible.
 We also ran a fit for \thisstar \ only using JWST data and found that the eccentricity, stellar radius, temperature, and density were constrained to a similar precision.
 The only change in precision was in the period and planet mass, which is expected.
-While the targets in Table \ref{tab:observations} also typically have a long baseline of ground based observations and public RVs, we expect their contribution to \rhostar \ and $e$ to be similarly negligible.
+While the targets in Table \ref{tab:observations} also typically have a long baseline of ground-based observations and public RVs, we expect their contribution to \rhostar \ and $e$ to be similarly negligible.

-We used the JWST ETC (Exposure Time Calculator) to calculate the $\sigma$ as used in the equation for $Q$.
+We used the JWST Exposure Time Calculator to calculate the $\sigma$ as used in the equation for $Q$.
 The expected precision using equation \ref{eq:sigma_rhostar} is shown in Table \ref{tab:observations} as $\sigma_{\rhostar}/\rhostar$.
-The differences in expected precision for different light curves of the same object is entirely due to the expected difference in the SNR and ignores time sampling, covariance with limb darkening, and eccentricity uncertainty.
+The differences in expected precision for different light curves of the same object are entirely due to the expected difference in the S/N and ignore time sampling, covariance with limb darkening, and eccentricity uncertainty.